Streets Built for People [2022 Walkability Benefits in Cities]

 Is there a need for inclusive walkability in rapidly growing cities?

 According to Harvard professor Ann Forsyth, walkability is the “focus on environmental features or means of making walkable environments, including areas being traversable, compact, physically-enticing, and safe.”

 As we’ve discussed above, walkability provides many benefits to communities, including economic, health, safety and community, and accessibility benefits.

 Many large cities in the United States — especially New York City and San Francisco — have high walkability scores, as do many cities of all sizes in Europe.

 Though a lot of small and mid-size American cities, especially college towns, have great walkability scores, a swath of rapidly-growing cities, especially in the Sun Belt, are struggling to improve walkability for residents and visitors as their cities face quick expansion.

-The New York Times reports that walkable neighborhoods are also some of the most valuable.
+Walkable neighborhoods are also some of the most valuable.
 That means that moving forward, public policy must address socioeconomic and identity issues in urban planning to ensure access is granted for everyone, not just the wealthy and able-bodied.